Succeeding, 3rd edition

-This is a book on how to succeed in life.
+This is a book that tells you how to succeed in life.
 It focuses mainly on picking the right goals for you, the right career for you, and the right spouse for you.
 If you get those three correct, the rest of it kind of falls into place.
-324 pages, 8 1/2 x 11 paperback
+324 pages, 8 1/2 x 11 paperback, $34.95

 - John T. Reed’s succeeding background

 - Table of Contents

 - New material in the 3rd edition